cloudfoundry-attic/smb-volume-k8s-release/README.md

 # smb-volume-k8s-release
 This is a repository in development, pre alpha, not feature complete.
-This contains helm releases that packages
+This contains kapp applications that packages

 - an smb broker
 - a smb csi driver